dk14/wolfram-mega/docs/dsl.md

 No smart-contract/VM is required to run the resulting contract.
 Target chain only has to be able to understand scriptless scripts (support Schnorr), which most modern chains do.

+> *Non-utxo  chains (and smart-contract chains in general) are NOT recommended, since they create expensive redundancies by making their nodes compute unlocking-logic that is NOT supposed to be on-chain.
+The code our transpiler erases is literally "smart"-contract code.
+The state our transpiler erases is Cardano's datum.*

 ### Limitations

 Capturing variables is unsafe outside of dsl-context